FSView & Florida Flambeau

-The FSView & Florida Flambeau is a for-profit newspaper owned by the Gannett Company that covers the on-campus events, happenings, and trends of the Florida State University as well as concerts, museum and art exhibits, movies, literature and poetry readings, and other events from the larger Tallahassee community.
+The FSView & Florida Flambeau is a for-profit newspaper owned by the USA Today Co. that covers the on-campus events, happenings, and trends of the Florida State University as well as concerts, museum and art exhibits, movies, literature and poetry readings, and other events from the larger Tallahassee community.
 In early August 2006, the FSView made national news as being the first privately owned, college-oriented newspaper to be bought by a major newspaper chain.

 History

 The first issue of the Florida Flambeau, the school newspaper for Florida State University (then called the Florida State College for Women) was published on January 23, 1915.
 Lucile Freeman Yates of Tallahassee suggested the name of the newspaper, Flambeau, which comes from the word torch.
 The Flambeau dealt with the history and development of the college as well as matters on the local and global scales, as evidenced by the content of its second issue on January 30, 1915.

 Ruby Leach, the newspaper's first editor, informed Milton Smith, editor of the Tallahassee Democrat, that there was not enough news about the Florida State College for Women in the paper.
 After this conversion she was hired to write two columns per week on campus activities, at $0.50 per column.
 Realizing that there was enough going on around campus to put out its own newspaper, President Conradi presented this idea to the students, and from there the Florida Flambeau was born.
 Faculty sponsors were responsible for supervising and evaluating all student publications, including the Flambeau.
 In the beginning the staff cautiously worded its editorials and rarely published commentaries.
 Dr. William George Dodd, Dean of the College of Arts and Sciences and also head of the Department of English, reviewed each edition before it was printed.
 After about a year in publication, editorials began occasionally voicing opinions contrary to university regulations.